Kyōryū Sentai Zyuranger: Video game

-A Kyōryū Sentai Zyuranger video game was released for the Nintendo Famicom by Angel (a subsidiary of Bandai) on November 6, 1992.
+A Kyōryū Sentai Zyuranger video game was released in Japan for the Family Computer by Angel (a subsidiary of Bandai) on November 6, 1992.
 It is a side-scrolling action game in which the player takes control of a different Zyuranger in each of the game's five stages.
 The game includes two difficulty settings and a password feature.

 The player begins the game as Boi in the first stage, followed by Mei, Dan, Goushi, and Geki in subsequent stages.
 Each Zyuranger begins his or her stage wielding the standard Ranger Gun, which can be replaced with the character's corresponding Legendary Weapon by finding the entrance to Barza's room in each stage.
 Each stage also contains ten scattered coins which will replenish the player's life gauge completely when fully collected, as well as display a still of the character's mecha and its specifications.
 At the end of each stage, the player will confront one of the main villains from the show.
-The villains faced are Pleprechuan, Bukbak, Totpat, Grifforzer and Bandora herself.
+The villains faced are Pleprechuan, Bookback, Totpat, Grifforzar and Bandora herself.

 Between stages, the player will be challenged to one of three possible minigames by Burai the Dragonranger.
-These consist of a trivia game where Bandora will ask the player a question related to the TV series, a Pong-style game between Daizyuzin and the Dragon Caesar, and a hot potato-style game between Gōryūzin and Lamie.
+These consist of a trivia game where Bandora will ask the player a question related to the TV series, a Pong-style game between Daizyuzin and the Dragon Caesar, and a hot potato-style game between Gouryuzin and Lamy.
 These minigames are also accessible from the main menu and can be played with a second player.

 The series itself is also included in the Mobile game Super Robot Wars X-Ω as a limited-time event, making it the first Tokusatsu series to debut in a Super Robot Wars game.